Exploring and visiting Burwick

 The walk

 There are thirteen stops on this short walk, which takes the form of three circles.
-While we start with stops 1-4, the subsequent stops become more random.
+While we start with stops 1-4, the subsequent ones become more random.

-To hear the story, you can either use your mobile device to read the QR code at the stopping point or just click the relevant title link on this page.
+To hear the story, you can either use your mobile device to read the QR code at the stopping point or click the relevant title link on this page.
 These take you straight to each story.
-To hear the tale, just click the play button [a black triangle pointing right] at the bottom left of the story page.
+To hear the tale, click the play button [a small triangle pointing right] at the bottom left of the story page.

 The first circle